Intervention/docs/zodiac/v5/api/zodiac.md

 # Zodiac
 ## Working with Zodiac Objects
+Discover how to use the zodiac objects returned by the Intervention Image Zodiac Calculator.
+Generate localized contents and use a compatibility calculator based on astrological theory.

 [TOC]

-The zodiac objects returned from the [calculator](/v5/api/calculator) can be used in the following ways.

 ### Zodiac Name